Nick-Vinesmoke/Console-snake-cpp/README.md

 <a id ="up"></a>
-Console snake cpp
+🐍Console snake cpp🐍
 ---
-The simple snake game on the windows console which written using cpp
+The simple 🐍 game on the windows console which written using cpp

 ---
 ### 🎬What is it